Dense Retrievers Can Fail on Simple Queries: Revealing The Granularity Dilemma of Embeddings: Zero-Shot Evaluation

 \paragraph{Results} Table~\ref{tab:zero-result} shows the results of zero-shot evaluation.
 As most queries and captions in CapRetrieval do not possess complex semantics, all models are able to achieve decent scores as expected, with nDCG@10 above 76.
 The best performance is obtained by GTE-7B with 86.55 nDCG score.
 Several observations can be further made:

-• \textbf{All encoders exhibit flaws} matching these fine-grained queries, even the capable 7B model.
-Though, BM25 still falls short of all encoders already by at least 10\%, underscoring that lexical matching is not able to resolve this task.
+• \textbf{All encoders exhibit flaws} matching these fine-grained queries, even the capable 7B/8B LLM models.
+Though, they all outperform BM25 by at least 10\%, underscoring that lexical matching alone is not able to resolve this task.

 • \textbf{Model size is not the principal factor}.
 Within the same GTE series, the much smaller 0.1B model even outperforms the 1.5B model, and falls behind the 7B by 7\%, despite the huge size difference.